python/devguide/documenting.rst

 Without make
 ------------

-Install the Sphinx package and its dependencies from PyPI.
+Install the Sphinx and blurb packages from PyPI.

 Then, from the ``Doc`` directory, run::